 LNG - Stop the Port Ambrose Facility

-NY Chapters and other groups participated in a press conference organized by Surfrider in Long Beach, NY before the scoping hearing in July 2013.
+In July 2013, NY Chapters and other groups participated in a press conference organized by Surfrider in Long Beach, NY before a scoping hearing.
 Both NJ Chapters attended and spoke at the scoping hearing in NJ.
+On October 11th, 2014, Surfrider's NYC Chapter organized a rally and paddleout in collaboration with a Food and Water Watch event, the Global Frackdown.
+See some great photos of the rally here.

 - State: NY